-In 2014, UHC ranked Emory University Hospital (combined with Emory University Orthopaedics & Spine Hospital) eighth and Emory University Hospital Midtown 22nd in the 2014 UHC Quality Leadership Awards.
-This is the fourth consecutive year that Emory University Hospital (EUH) has ranked in the top 10 for demonstrating superior performance in delivering high-quality care and safety excellence.
+UHC ranked Emory University Hospital (EUH) eighth and Emory University Hospital Midtown 22nd in its 2014 UHC Quality Leadership Awards.
+This was the fourth consecutive year that EUH ranked in the top 10 for demonstrating superior performance in delivering high-quality care and safety excellence.

 The climb to UHC's top tier has been greatly influenced by the efforts of Dr. Sweeney's teams at these hospitals.
 UHC's rankings are based on multiple domains of quality: mortality, core measures (process of care), equity of core measures, readmissions, safety, patient centeredness, and efficiency.
 These rankings are the most rigorous in health care and examine how major teaching hospitals are doing in multiple dimensions of quality and safety, and are traditionally looked upon as providing the best, most non-biased national quality measurement system available for teaching hospitals.